smonard/CppArrays/README.md

 ####Note

-Due to unique_ptr, it is possible to chain operations `list->_filter(...)->_map(...)` (without worrying about freeing themiddle pointer), but with too many calls it may end up as a seg fault, because the unique_ptr will deallocate the list pointer after it is out of scope, in chained calls it could happen in the middle of the invocations.
+Due to unique_ptr, it is possible to chain operations `list->_filter(...)->_map(...)` (without worrying about freeing the middle pointer), but watch out for middle unique-pointers deallocation before method calling.

 ## Project auto-tasks